youknow0/freshrss-wallabag/README.md

 that your workflow of skipping through articles is not interrupted when you add an article to Wallabag.

+This extension is only compatible with Wallabag v2.

+## Setup

+1. Copy this extension folder to `extensions` folder of your FreshRSS installation
+1. In Wallabag, visit *API clients management* and click *Create a new client*
+1. Choose a name for your application and click create.
+A client ID and a client secret is displayed.
+You will need this values later.
+1. In FreshRSS, go to the settings page and click *Extensions*.
+1. A new extension named *WallabagAPI* should be displayed.
+Click *Manage*.
+1. Copy and paste the client ID and the client secret from Wallabag to FreshRSS.
+Also fill the URI (for example: `https://app.wallabag.it`) and your Wallabag username and password.

 ## License

 This program is free software: you can redistribute it and/or modify